biot-med/terraform-sample/README.md

 It’s very important not to remove this entry from .gitignore.

 If you decide to use a different filename for your secrets, make sure to add that filename to .gitignore as well, to keep your sensitive information safe.

-### `variables.tf`

-This file defines all the input variables used in your Terraform configuration for the current environment.

-- **Purpose:**
-  It declares the variables that the `main.tf` and other Terraform files reference, such as:

-  - `biot_base_url`: The base URL for the BIOT API in this environment.
-  - `biot_service_id`: Your service ID (used to authenticate).
-  - `biot_service_secret_key`: The secret key for the service (marked as sensitive).
-  - Other variables relevant to your templates or provider configuration.

-- **Why it matters:**
-  Defining variables here allows you to keep your configuration modular and flexible, making it easier to manage different environments by simply changing variable values without editing code.

-- **Sensitive Variables:**
-  Variables like `biot_service_secret_key` are marked as sensitive, so their values won't be shown in Terraform logs or output, helping to keep secrets safe.

-Make sure to provide values for these variables through `.auto.tfvars` files or environment variables before running Terraform commands.

 ---